CNC Feeds and Speeds Calculator Wood [Guide + Easy Tips]

 Our G-Wizard Calculator is the world’s first feeds and speeds calculator specifically designed for CNC Router use, and it does all that and more.

 G-Wizard’s Material Database has hundreds of wood species built-in…

 CNC Feeds and Speeds Chart Wood

-Access to a good Feeds and Speeds Calculator Wood will put you light years ahead, but in a pinch if you don’t have a calculator, you can use this CNC Feeds and Speeds Chart as a starting point.
+Access to a good Feeds and Speeds Calculator Wood will put you light years ahead of charts, but in a pinch if you don’t have a calculator, you can use this CNC Feeds and Speeds Chart as a starting point.

 SFM for Wood (Cutting Speed for Wood)

 With a carbide endmill, typical SFM for Wood values might be:

 - Softwood: 1500 SFM

 - MDF: 1500 SFM